Crawler Walkthrough

 Reload the Schema (again)!

-After a crawler run, and in addition to waiting five minutes for the index to commit, you should click the Reload Schema button to update the list of potential display fields.
+After a crawler run, and after waiting five minutes for the index to commit, you should click the Reload Schema button to update the list of potential display fields.

 Choose a field from the Return Field list (in the upper red box above).
 You can add a human-friendly Label if needed.
 Then map the field value to a Results Card Field, as explained on the Results Configuration page.
 The (+) icon at the right adds the configured field to the list of display fields (the lower red box).